THE MOST BEAUTIFUL SPRING IN ART

-Today is Van Gogh’s 167th birthday.
+Yesterday was Van Gogh’s 168th birthday.
 Have you ever wondered how many Van Gogh exhibitions have been held in art museums throughout the world?
-Because of the coronavirus pandemic, art museums and galleries are temporarily closed.
+Because of the coronavirus pandemic, some art museums and galleries are temporarily closed.
 However, we can still enjoy his works of art in a virtual exhibition.

 At the top of my Van Gogh wish list is a display I would call The Most Beautiful Spring in Art—a tribute to Vincent’s first months in Arles.
 A period when he was working at a level of creative intensity surpassed only by nature itself.
 For Vincent was literally trying to capture spring on his canvas, particularly the blossoming orchards on the outskirts of the city.

 Tomorrow, we’ll take a walk with Vincent on this artistic journey.
 First, though, let’s experience, through the artist’s eyes, the weeks just before.